 Reasons To Go Roth IRA

 The Roth IRA is, in my opinion, the best type of investment account on the market.
-I have referenced the Roth IRA many times but have never gotten down to the nitty gritty of what makes it truly special.
+I have referenced the importance of a Roth IRA multiple times but have never broken down what makes it truly special.
 Many of you have asked what the qualifications are, how you open one, and why I feel so strongly about them.
-Today, I'm going to be breaking down the reasons to go Roth IRA:
+Today, I'm going to be breaking down the reasons to get a Roth IRA:

 A Roth IRA is an Individual Retirement Account that is named after the Senator who pushed it into legislation, William Roth.
 It was established in 1997 as part of the Taxpayers Relief Act.
 The goal of the Roth IRA was to allow funds to grow tax-free and this made it a one-of-a-kind investment opportunity.
 Until now, all investment accounts were taxed the year in which they grew (broker account) or they were taxed when the funds were withdrawn (401k, traditional IRA).
 For the first time, you could withdraw funds that were entirely tax-free!

-To qualify for a Roth IRA you must have earned income for the year and it must not surpass that of which you have contributed.
-For example, you cannot earn $2,000 for the year and contribute $5,000.
+To qualify for a Roth IRA, you must have earned income for the year, and it must not surpass that of which you have contributed.
+For example, you cannot make $2,000 for the year and contribute $5,000.
 You must have earned at least the amount you have contributed.
 As you can see above, there are also income restrictions.
 You are ineligible to contribute if you have earned over $135,000 as an individual or $199,000 as a couple.
 Due to the contribution limits, I urge young people to start a Roth IRA now!
 If you are on track to be a big earner in your career, you may not qualify to start a Roth IRA later in life.

 4. CAN I TAKE MY MONEY OUT?